Samanneysari/lpic1_document/LPic1.md

 #### 3. root as root's home directiory
 #### 4. root as a group
 ## Directories
-The Linux operating system organizes its files in a hierarchical structure known as the Filesystem Hierarchy Standard (FHS).
+The Filesystem Hierarchy Standard (FHS) is a set of guidelines that defines the structure and organization of files and directories in Unix-like operating systems, such as Linux.
+Its primary goal is to ensure consistency across different distributions, making it easier for users, administrators, and software to locate and manage files in a predictable way.
 Below is a comprehensive list of the main directories in Linux, along with their definitions:
 * **/**: The root directory, serving as the top-level directory of the file system hierarchy.
 All other directories and files reside under this directory.
 * **/bin**: Contains essential user command binaries (executable files) such as ls, cp, and mv, which are necessary for basic system operation and accessible to all users.
 *  **/boot**: Holds static files required for booting the system, including the Linux kernel and bootloader configuration files (e.g., GRUB).